guumaster/hostctl/docs/content/docs/cli-usage/toggle.md

 ### Options

 ```
   -h, --help            help for toggle
+  -w, --wait duration   Toggles a profile for a specific amount of time (default -1ns)
 ```

 ### Options inherited from parent commands